Team Grades for Day 3 of the 2022 NFL Draft

 31. Cincinnati Bengals – OT/G Cordell Volson, North Dakota State (4-136); S Tycen Anderson, Toledo (5-166); DE/OLB Jeffrey Gunter, Coastal Carolina (7-252): A

 Good work overall by the Bengals.
 All 3 of their picks serve a purpose.
 Volson is a college tackle that will likely move inside due to arm length deficiencies, but he’s a top FCS player, and the team needs as many linemen as possible.
 Burrow cannot continue to suffer.
-Anderson is a nice player for the secondary, though I don’t see a ton of playing time in his future unless Jesse Bates departs next offseason.
+Anderson is a nice player for the secondary, though I don’t see a ton of playing time in his future unless Jessie Bates departs next offseason.
 Gunter is a productive edge rusher that qualifies as a good flier at a position of need.

 32. Los Angeles Rams – CB Decobie Durant, South Carolina State (4-142); RB Kyren Williams, Notre Dame (5-164); S Quentin Lake, UCLA (6-211); CB Derion Kendrick, Georgia (6-212); DE Daniel Hardy, Montana State (7-235); S Russ Yeast, Kansas State (7-253); OT AJ Arcuri, Michigan State (7-261): C